Lodges and Glamping

 The dining room at Lake Yellowstone Hotel offers a locally sourced menu.
 Photo Credit: Catherine Parker

-Where to Eat at Lake Yellowstone
+Where to Eat at Yellowstone Lake

 With several options, dine overlooking the lake during your stay.